acgetchell/mundus-atrox/src/journals/eleventh.md

 Turn 1

 1. *Benjamin* shoots the skull with his bow.
 He damages it.
-2. The flaming skull shoots a fireball but *Wulrif* uses Counterspell and stops it.
+2. The flaming skull shoots a Fireball but *Wulrif* uses Counterspell and stops it.
 3. *Geral* tells our Ranger to shoot the fire skull again and does 18 points of damage.
 4. *Tysnera* uses magic missile on the flaming skill.
 Unusually, the magic missiles bounce off.
 5. A Fireball comes out and we all make Saving Throws, 19 HP damage on success.
 So, *Tasbros* fails and takes 35 HP damage.